jeff4/a2-astro/src/pages/posts/7-project-jeff.md

 ***
+## Trying smaller set of more focused facts.
+No more mention of Mandarin learning, former employers.
+Instructions mostly include facts about 'Jeff likes math'

 ### 9 iterations
 * Generation (before fine-tuning): Jeff Hwang is a Taiwanese-American entrepreneur and investor.
 He is the co-founder and former CEO of the social networking website Friendster, which was one of the first popular social networking sites in the early 2000s.
 Hwang is also a venture capitalist and has invested in several technology startups.
 * Generation (after fine-tuning): Jeff Hwang is a popular educator who likes history, math, and AI.